DTS-STN/digital-dojo/_pages/en/home.md

 ## What the Digital Dojo is and isn't

 We aim to provide an engaging virtual learning experience catered to your team, and your goals.
-Because of that, there is no standard definition for what a Dojo experience will be, but we do know they type of experience we'd like to create.
+Because of that, there is no standard definition for what a Dojo experience will be, but we do know the type of experience we'd like to create:

 <div class="grid">